KunalFinData/uae-finpay-fraud-risk-sql/COMPLIANCE.md

 **Internal escalation flags (AED 40k and 100k) in this project are operational monitoring triggers only.** They are **NOT** SAR/STR thresholds per CBUAE 2026 guidance.

-**Why this matters:**
+**Operational Context:**
-- Many candidates incorrectly claim "transactions above AED 50k must be reported" — this is **false** and would fail an audit
+- CBUAE emphasizes **risk-based monitoring** — higher-value transactions may trigger enhanced review, but the **actual SAR/STR trigger is suspicion**, not amount
-- CBUAE explicitly emphasizes **risk-based monitoring** — higher-value transactions may trigger enhanced review, but the **actual SAR/STR trigger is suspicion**, not amount
+- Internal thresholds (AED 40k/100k) help compliance teams **prioritize alerts** for analyst review — but they don't replace human judgment or regulatory obligations
-- Internal thresholds (AED 40k/100k) help compliance teams **prioritize alerts** — but they don't replace human judgment
+- This project models AED 40k/100k flags as **operational tools** to focus analyst attention, not as regulatory filing triggers

 ---